IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 ```

 2. In the final `PROD` stage, `Deploy Helm Chart` job might fail with the following error:
 `Error: UPGRADE FAILED: "<APPNAME>" has no deployed releases`.
+To resolve this error check the status of the deployed application and then delete it.

+    1. Get a list of all the deployed applications by running the command : `helm init`.
-To resolve this error delete the deployed Helm chart for this application by running the following command: `helm del --purge <APPNAME>`.
-Restart the delivery pipeline from the beginning.
+    2. Delete the deployed Helm chart for this application by running the command : `helm del --purge <APPNAME>`.
+    3. Restart the delivery pipeline from the very beginning.